 Luckily, there is so much to choose from where Indian cuisine is concerned.
 And the best part is, you do not need to get fancy about it either.
 Most of us have frozen veggies in our fridge.
-Here is my easy-peasy recipe for whipping them up into a tasty, easy dish that goes well with plain rice, hot chapatis or parathas.
+Here is an easy-peasy recipe for whipping them up into a tasty, easy dish that goes well with plain rice, hot chapatis or parathas.
 You can also serve it as a side dish with daal (lentils).

 - 2 green chilies (reduce if you want less heat)

 5 cloves garlic